 Know Your Status

 If you are looking for ways to reduce your risk for HIV and sexually transmitted infections (STIs), Hunter Health is here for you.
-Hunter Health provides free HIV testing and counseling at our Central Clinic and throughout the community.
-If you believe you are at risk, a negative result will put your mind at ease.
-If your diagnosis is positive, our HIV Prevention Staff will quickly help you get connected to care and treatment.
+We offer free HIV testing and counseling at our Central Clinic and across the community.
+Should you feel at risk, a negative result can offer peace of mind.
+If you test positive, our HIV Prevention Staff will quickly help you connect to the appropriate care and treatment.

 Walk-in testing is available Monday-Friday from 9AM to 12PM or Request an Appointment anytime Monday through Friday now!